-1. Authorised designs
+1. Authorized designs

-m.45 Only electrical apparatus designed with wires connecting the fencers to the central apparatus and registering touchs by light signals with auxiliary sound signals are authorised: this expressly excludes apparatus based on wireless waves and those which register sound signals only.
+m.45 Only electrical apparatus designed with wires connecting the fencers to the central apparatus and registering touches by light signals with auxiliary sound signals are authorized: this expressly excludes apparatus based on wireless waves and those which register sound signals only.